A Global and Patch-wise Contrastive Loss for Accurate Automated Exudate Detection: Methodology

-Given the patches $(\boldsymbol{x}_i^p, \boldsymbol{y}_i^p)$, morphological operations are exploited to extract the inner and outer contour masks of each patch's binary GT mask $\boldsymbol{y}_i^p$.
-To derive the inner contour which only contains lesion pixels that lie inside the edge, the eroded label map is subtracted from the original binary mask $\boldsymbol{y}_i^p$, whereas the outer contour is acquired by subtracting $\boldsymbol{y}_i^p$ from the dilated one.
-Specifically, for lesion-dense patches, the iterations for dilation and erosion are set as two.
-In contrast, since lesion-sparse patches often involve scattered and tiny pathological spots together with a wide area of background, the iterations for dilation and erosion are set as five and one, respectively, to gain extra information about the background.
-We compose the patches together to form the final inner and outer contour masks after the morphological operations, demonstrated in Figure \ref{contours}.
+Failure to identify the blurry boundaries and differentiate them from the surrounding tissue is another contributor to the degradation of segmentation performance.
+To address this, we introduce a discriminative edge inspection module to dynamically analyze the pixels around the lesion boundaries and then correctly separate them into the corresponding groups.
+For given patches $(\boldsymbol{x}_i^p, \boldsymbol{y}_i^p)$, morphological operations are utilized to extract the inner and outer contour masks of each patch's binary ground truth $\boldsymbol{y}_i^p$.
+The inner contour, containing only lesion pixels within the edge, is derived by subtracting the eroded label map from the original mask $\boldsymbol{y}_i^p$.
+The outer contour is obtained by subtracting $\boldsymbol{y}_i^p$ from the dilated one.
+Specifically, for lesion-dense patches, we set the iterations for dilation and erosion to two.
+For lesion-sparse patches, which typically have scattered pathological spots and a vast background, the iterations are set to five for dilation and one for erosion to gain extra information about the background.
+We compose the patches together to form the final inner contour $\boldsymbol{y}_{in}$ and outer contour $\boldsymbol{y}_{out}$ after the morphological operations, and we compute the corresponding averaged edge-related feature $\boldsymbol{f}_i^{e}$ and background-related feature $\boldsymbol{f}_i^{b}$ inspired by~\cite{liu2021feddg}:

-Similar to (\ref{eq:1}), the normalized edge-related features $\boldsymbol{f}_i^{e}$ and background-related features $\boldsymbol{f}_i^{b}$ are obtained from the activation map with masked average pooling over inner and outer contour masks.
-Finally, the patch-wise edge-aware loss $\mathcal{L}_{pe}$ is defined as:
+where $\otimes$ represents element-wise multiplication, $\mathbf{F}_i$ is the corresponding feature map, $H$ and $W$ are the height and width.
+Finally, the loss $\mathcal{L}_{de}$ is defined as:

 Here, $\mathcal{B}$ denotes the images in each batch.
-If $\boldsymbol{f}^t$ is an edge-related feature, then $\mathcal{P}(t)$ is the set of other edge-related features and $\mathcal{N}(t)$ designates all the background-related features in a mini-batch, and vice versa.
-The model is expected to develop the necessary ability to distinguish pixels around the border regions of pathological areas, especially for those fine-grained lesions that are strenuous to detect by adopting the patch-wise edge-aware loss $\mathcal{L}_{pe}$.
+If $\boldsymbol{f}^t$ is an edge-related feature, then $\mathcal{P}(t)$ is the set of other edge-related features, and $\mathcal{N}(t)$ designates all the background-related features in a mini-batch, and vice versa.
+With this module, the model is expected to learn more informative representations of the pixels around the lesion boundary, and therefore develop the necessary ability to recognize the ambiguous edges.